koalazak/dorita980/README.md

 See [rest980](https://github.com/koalazak/rest980) if you need a HTTP REST API interface.

+# Advice

+If you enjoy dorita980 and works nice for you, I recommend block the internet access to your robot to avoid the OTA firmware updates.
+This is because changes in new firmware can cause dorita980 to stop working.
+You can do it through parental control options on your router.

+When a new firmware sees the light you can come here to verify if dorita980 is still compatible and allow internet access for your robot to allow the firmware upgrade or not.

 # Firmware 2.x.x documentation

 All this document is only for firmware 2.x.x.
 [Check your robot version!](http://homesupport.irobot.com/app/answers/detail/a_id/529)